pixelastic/blog.pixelastic.com/app/_posts/2014-08-08-angular-form-input-redundancy.md

 ### Give them a name

-Every input field should avec a `name` attribute.
+Every input field should have a `name` attribute.
 Otherwise you won't know which input holds which value once submitted to your backend.
 Even if you're not submitting the form in the usual web 1.0 way but using fancy-ajaxy-asynchronous-SPA mechanisms, you're still basically sending a list